Feb. 8 in Music History: Outkast won Album of the Year at the Grammy Awards

 2010 - Massive Attack released their fifth studio album, Heligoland.
 It features “Psyche” and “Paradise Circus.”

-2013 - LA Superior Court Judge Charles Palmer threw out a claim by Axl Rose of fraud and misrepresentation against Guitar Hero III.
+2013 - Los Angeles Superior Court Judge Charles Palmer threw out a claim by Axl Rose of fraud and misrepresentation against Guitar Hero III.
 Rose claimed that his deal with the company to license the song "Welcome to the Jungle" for use in the game included a promise from Activision that no images of Slash would be used in the game.

 2015 - Sam Smith won four Grammy Awards, including Record and Song of the Year for "Stay With Me" and Best New Artist.
 Album of the Year went to Beck for Morning Phase.